Cosium/openapi-annotation-processor/README.md

 - Key: `com.cosium.openapi.code_generator.languages`
 - Example of value: `typescript-angular,typescript-angular2`
 - Description: The languages to use to generate OpenAPI related code
+##### One code generation folder per language
+- Key: `com.cosium.openapi.code_generator.one_generation_folder_per_language`
+- Default: `true`
+- Description: True if each language code should be written in a separate folder named as the language.
+False to put all languages in the same folder.

 ### Architecture
 The processor calls the following components: